bwong858/summit/README.md

-# Larynx
+# Summit

-Realtime audio, text, and video communication platform with cherries on top.
+Realtime video, audio, and text communication platform with cherries on top.

 ## Team